Report of the Trustees for the YE 31/3/2022

 Overall, we recorded a net surplus of £997 compared with £3,899 in the prior period.

 During the year we started replacing the hall chairs which were more than 11 years old and had suffered from general wear and tear.
-This programme of replacement continues.
+This programme of replacement continued into the subsequent year.

-The Trust continued to be cash generative in the period.
-This is important as it is anticipated that major replacement costs will increase as the hall becomes older and the Trustees are focused on the facility being available, and maintained, for the long term, and not being reliant on future funding.
+The trust has continued to be cash generative in the period, the surplus mainly reflecting the depreciation charge which is a non cash item.
+However, this depreciation of the building and fixtures and fittings represents a charge to reflect the wearing out and hence requirement for their future replacement.
+This surplus position has not always been the case as over the past 11 years depreciation has been cumulatively approximately £160,000 but the cash retained represents only half of this amount.
+This is important as it is anticipated that major replacement costs will increase as the hall becomes older and the trustees are focused on the facility being available, and maintained, for the long term, and not being reliant on future funding.
+This is commented on further below.

 Looking forward into 2022/23, it is anticipated that the recovery of hire income will continue and we are expecting that our cost base will also increase due to periodic maintenance of the main hall floor as well as an increase in the costs which vary depending on the halls use.
 We are fortunate to have fixed energy prices until early 2023.